-The College is an independent examination centre for the British examination boards that provide GCSE and A-level courses outside the United Kingdom (EDEXCEL, AQA, Cambridge and WJEC).
+The College is an independent examination centre for the British examination boards that provide GCSE and Alevel courses outside the United Kingdom (Pearson (Edexcel), AQA, Cambridge and CCEA).
 Due to examination board regulations, examinations run from Monday to Friday and have to follow UK timings, without exception.
-Further details regarding the timings and cost of these examinations will be provided as soon as the information becomes available.
+Further details regarding the timings and cost of these examinations will be provided as soon as the information becomes available, normally in Dec-Jan of Year 11.
 Examinations are charged separately.
-We do not yet have the information from the Examination Boards on charges for courses concluding in 2022, but it is expected to be approximately AED500 per subject for most subjects.
-There may be, however, further charges for some subjects where a moderator is required, or extraordinary invigilation procedures are necessary.
+We do not yet have the information from the Examination Boards on charges for courses concluding in 2023, but it is expected to be approximately AED500 per subject for most subjects.
+There may, however, be further charges for some subjects where a moderator is required, or extraordinary invigilation procedures are necessary.
 Full and up-to-date information on exam fees are available in the JC Exam Fee Booklet available via the college Communicator or website.
+These fees are charged by the examination boards, not Jumeirah College.